 Other Ways of Avoiding Probate

 There are other assets that will be exempt from the probate process that you should be aware of, including:

 - Assets that are jointly owned (i.e. a home that is in the name of both you and your spouse);

 - Transfer-on-death assets and securities; and

 Work with an Experienced Estate Planning and Probate Attorney

 No matter your age or level of wealth, having an estate plan in place can provide you with peace of mind and comfort; everyone wants to know that their loved ones will be provided for and that their estate will be in good hands when their time comes.
-At the law offices of Kryszak & Associates, Co., LPA, our Ohio estate planning attorney can help you to create an estate plan that works for you, and explore options for avoiding the probate process.
+At the law offices of Kryszak Law Firm, Co., LPA, our Ohio estate planning attorney can help you to create an estate plan that works for you, and explore options for avoiding the probate process.

 To schedule a consultation, please call us at 440-934-5330.
 We have an office in both Sheffield and Grafton, and can meet at a time that works for you.
 You can also submit an inquiry online, and we will get back to you shortly.